azuwis/magenta_transcribe/README.md

-## Simple GUI and Packaging for TensorFlow Magenta Onsets and Frames Piano Transcription Tool
+## Simple GUI for Onsets and Frames Piano Transcription Tool

 [Onsets and Frames][1] is a new machine learning model for automatic polyphonic piano music transcription from [TensorFlow][2] [Magenta][3] research project.